Peer-to-Peer Deep Learning for Beyond-5G IoT: Introduction

 \textbf{Contributions}: We present P2PL, a device-to-device deep learning framework that involves a learning phase with on-device training of deep models and a consensus phase with inter-device communication.
 We empirically show that our framework enables large connected networks of devices (without edge or cloud servers) to collaboratively learn deep models that achieve the same test performance as federated and centralized learning frameworks.
-Our experiments demonstrate that P2PL's initialization procedure enables it to converge faster than existing device-to-device methods.
+Our experiments demonstrate P2PL's max norm synchronization phase producing faster convergence than existing device-to-device methods.
 Our results encourage relaxing doubly stochastic mixing weight assumptions used in theoretical analysis.
-We empirically show that P2PL is resilient to realistic environments with link failures, sparse gossip communication, and non-IID data distributions.
+We empirically show that P2PL is resilient to environments with link failures, sparse gossip communication, and non-IID data.